 Amelia turned it over in her hands, inspecting it.
 It didn’t have a single scratch on it.
 She flipped it open.
 The time was 9:18.
 She had no idea what happened to the train, and she was officially late for her meeting.

 The ambulance arrived and transported her to Montefiore.
 She convinced the driver to turn off the siren, needing neither the urgency nor the headache, and made a call to her jilted client.
 Despite the warning Amelia received about her, the woman was understanding and told Amelia to call next week to reschedule.

-The short trip to the hospital also gave her time to reflect on what might have gone wrong with the mortality determinator.
+The short trip to the hospital also gave her time to reflect on what might have gone wrong with Morty.
 Why had it shown so many people with the same incorrect death date?
 Perhaps the thing worked on wireless technology as crappy as the current cell networks, and the signals were jumbled.
 Or maybe it had a software virus that turned everyone’s listed dates sour, but who knew if it even used software?
 She could speculate all day, but unless she knew the status of the 332, it was a senseless game to play.

 “You seem lucid, but we’re still going to wheel you in, as a precaution,” the EMT said.

 The ambulance parked at the emergency entrance.
 The tech jumped out and—with the assistance of the driver—pulled her from the back.
 The combination of laying in the gurney, the rocking motion of the ride, and likely a slight concussion, made it difficult for Amelia to keep her eyes open.